- Schedule: We run a 16 tournament schedule and use a player’s top 10 finishes to determine his/her total points for the series.

 - Playoff Tournament: There will be a final playoff tournament for the top 18 players that did not earn a guaranteed seat.
 To qualify, players must have played in at least 5 events during the season.
 The next five players that did not make the playoff, and played in at least 5 events, will be alternates and will be eligible to play if one of the above referenced players can’t participate.
 They will be invited in the order of their finish.
 Should there be a tie for the last playoff spot then all tied players will advance.
 Should a playoff qualifier choose not to play and there is a tie for the 1st alternate spot, then both alternates shall advance.

-- The Playoff Prizes: Four $1,500 seats will be awarded in a post-season playoff tournament.
+- The Playoff Prizes: At least four $1,500 seats will be awarded in a post-season playoff tournament.
 All playoff winners will also receive up to $250 in cash for expenses.

 - Playoff Tournament Format: The Playoff tournament will feature a 25,000 chip starting stack and 30 minute blinds.
 Players will also be awarded 300 chips per place depending on their overall finish during the regular season.
 For example: if you are the bottom seed then you will get a starting stack of 25,000; the next would receive 25,300; and so on in increments of 300.
 Additionally, any bonus chips earned during the “majors” or for each event entered will be added to your stack if you qualify for this tournament.